On 25th January 1902, only three days after his birth, Len was privately baptised by the vicar of Colebrooke.

 Len was the eldest of five children born to Mark and Annie:

-Times seemed tough when Len was young.
+Times were tough.
 To get by, his mother Annie attempted to steal wood; whilst his father Mark may have turned to drink.

 From the Western Times on 14th April 1905: